mikrostew/automatic-owl/src/github-copilot.md

 > [Copilot] is designed to generate the best code possible given the context it has access to, but it doesn’t test the code it suggests so the code may not always work, or even make sense.
 GitHub Copilot can only hold a very limited context[^limited-context],...

 [^limited-context]: Maybe due to token limitations of its GPT system?
-Guess it depends on which model of [Codex](https://platform.openai.com/docs/models/codex) it is using, although it looks like Codex is now deprecated?!
+Guess it depends on which model of [Codex](https://platform.openai.com/docs/guides/code) it is using, although it looks like Codex is now deprecated?!

-In general, the more context that Copilot has, the more helpful its suggestions will be (like other AI systems).
+Like other AI systems, the more context that Copilot has, the more helpful its suggestions will be.
-But with limited context, it will show things from its training data.
+With limited context, it will show things from its [training data](https://en.wikipedia.org/wiki/Training,_validation,_and_test_data_sets), or things that don't make sense.

 For instance, an empty bash script.
 The suggested comment is probably something it has pulled from a lot of files: